 If your claim has an insurance component and our insurer TAL decides your claim is unsuccessful, TelstraSuper will review the decision on your behalf to ensure that it is a fair and reasonable decision.
 You’ll have the opportunity to provide further evidence and you can ask TelstraSuper and TAL to review the decision if new evidence is received.

-Once a final decision is made to you in writing and, if you’re still dissatisfied, you may contact the Superannuation Complaints Tribunal (SCT).* The SCT is an independent body set up by the government to assist in the resolution of certain complaints in relation to superannuation.
+Once a final decision is made to you in writing and, if you’re still dissatisfied, you may contact the Australian Financial Complaints Authority (AFCA).
+The AFCA is an independent body set up by the government to assist in the resolution of certain complaints in relation to superannuation.

 Death claim FAQs

 What is the process for making a death claim?